-The Facility Director confirmed the facility provides residents with reasonable and confidential access to their attorneys or other legal representation and reasonable access to parents or legal guardians through phone calls, letters, and visits.
+The Facility Director confirmed the facility provides residents with reasonable and confidential access to their attorneys or other legal representation and reasonable access to parents or legal guardians through phone calls, visits, and letters.

-The PREA Compliance Manager confirmed residents are provided with confidential access to their attorneys or other legal representation and access to parents or legal guardians through phone calls, and visits.
+The PREA Compliance Manager confirmed residents are provided with confidential access to their attorneys or other legal representation and access to parents or legal guardians through phone calls, visits, and letters.